Elliston

 1111I thought of Hero, the Japanese cyclist I met last week, I’m hoping he’s surviving the Nullarbor.

-Venus Bay looked inviting, as did the turn off to the spectacular Talia Caves but the road was gravel.
-With the rain, I’m just making trouble for myself.
+Venus Bay looked inviting, as did the turn-off to the spectacular Talia Caves but the road was gravel.
+With the rain, i thought I’m just making trouble for myself.

-Yellow seemed to be the colour of the day, from the buttercups that grew along the verge, to the various species of flowering low wattles, then the seemingly endless fields of canola just coming into flower.
+Yellow seemed to be the color of the day, from the buttercups that grew along the verge to the various species of flowering low wattles, then the seemingly endless fields of canola just coming into flower.
 I almost collided with a fox that darted out in front of me, not sure who got the biggest shock.

 1111111Coming down along the cliff tops into Elliston, I passed Anxious Bay.
 I wonder how that name came about.

 Looking out beyond the bay is Flinders Island, another one, obviously not the Flinders Island that sits in Bass Straight, but named after the same man.
-Another British explorer, navigator Mathew Flinders, who passed this way on his voyage to circumnavigate Australia.
-That is no mean feet at any time, but a major undertaking under sail only, in the days before steam power.
+Another British explorer, navigator Mathew Flinders, passed this way on his voyage to circumnavigate Australia in an open boat which is no mean feat at any time, but a major undertaking under sail only, in the days before steam power.

 11111Elliston is a town nestled up against Waterloo Bay.
-It’s much the same as the other holiday seaside fishing villages I have passed through; pleasant, well serviced and friendly.
-I visit the information centre then the local bakery before making camp at the caravan park in town, in plenty of time to service the bike, do my washing and ensure I’m ready for tomorrow’s leg away from the coast inland to Lock 95 kms, as I cross the peninsula from west to east.
+It’s much the same as the other holiday seaside fishing villages I have passed through; pleasant, well-serviced, and friendly.
+I visit the information center and then the local bakery before making camp at the caravan park in town, I have plenty of time to service the bike, do my washing, and ensure I’m ready for tomorrow’s leg away from the coast inland to Lock 95 km, as I cross the peninsula from west to east.

-1111111111The weather forecast predicts clearing costal showers, just for a change!
+1111111111The weather forecast predicts clearing coastal showers, just for a change!

 1